All Episodes

 I knew the Democrats would do it, but I wanted to see if the media would be carrying this water here today, trying to turn a loss into a win.

-So, our friends at the notes say, let the spinning begin, and let it end mercifully in a draw with the GOP holding the seat.
+So our friends at the note say, let the spinning begin and let it end mercifully in a draw with the GOP holding the seat.

-Uh with the all precincts reporting, Schmidt had 52% to hackett's 48%, closest election in the district since 1974, said Howard Wilkinson of the Cincinnati Inquirer.
+With the all precincts reporting, Schmidt had 52% to Hackett's 48%, closest election in the district since 1974, said Howard Wilkinson of the Cincinnati Inquirer.

 The race was tighter than expected.

-Schmidt winning her home county of Claremont, neighboring Warren County and Hamilton County, where Hackett, 43 is a trial lawyer in Indian Hill.
+Schmidt winning her home county of Claremont, neighboring Warren County in Hamilton County, where Hackett, 43, is a trial lawyer in Indian Hill.

-Uh this is one of those cases, the uh people of the notes say, when both sides will argue their cases with passion.
+This is one of those cases, the people of the notes say, when both sides will argue their cases with passion.

 For the Republicans, a win's a win.

-For the Democrats, they'll argue that coming this close shows that the war in Iraq and the scandals in the Ohio GOP foreshadow Republican weakness down the road.
+For the Democrats, they'll argue that coming this close shows that the war at Iraq and the scandals in the Ohio GOP foreshadow Republican weakness down the road.

-Uh both cases have their merits, uh, but we wouldn't draw too many national conclusions from this local one race.
+Both cases have their merits, but we wouldn't draw too many national conclusions from this local one race.

 They were all prepared to two days ago.